-Vitamins for cats from hair loss: reviews.
-Why does a cat get fur and what to do about it How to feed a cat so that the hair does not fall out
+Vitamins for cats against hair loss: reviews.
+Why does a cat's hair come out and what to do about it?
+What to feed a cat to prevent hair from falling out

-The fact that the cat's hairline can thin out from time to time, sometimes there is nothing to worry about.
-There are various reasons why a cat gets fur.
-Some of the reasons do not cause anxiety and unrest.
+Sometimes there is nothing wrong with the fact that a cat’s hair may thin out from time to time.
+There are different reasons why a cat's hair grows.
+Some of the reasons do not cause anxiety or worry.
 Others are a reason to take preventive measures.
-And the third reason will make you see a doctor.
+And third reasons will force you to see a doctor.
 Let's talk about each of these points.

 The most common cause in a cat may be shedding.
-Seasonal molting is when the animal prepares for a change in air temperature 2 times a year.
-In spring and autumn, our pet's hair begins to shed.
+Seasonal molting is when an animal prepares for a change in air temperature 2 times a year.
+In spring and autumn, our pet's fur begins to fall off.
 And a new coat grows.
-This allows the shag to not freeze in winter, and not to die from heat stroke in summer.
+This allows the shaggy one not to freeze in winter, and in summer not to die from heat stroke.

 Of course, this natural process brings a lot of inconvenience.
-But mainly because when the cat sheds, the owner has to remove the hair and allocate time for additional care for the pet.
+But mainly because when a cat sheds, the owner has to remove the fur and devote time to additional care for the pet.
 What to do when a cat sheds?

 Here are some possible human actions: